· 14 min read

 - What are the likely hot topics that will keep you up at night?

-- What will you want to prioritize so that your staff, your subject matter experts and your departmental leaders are working on the right things at the right times for the right reasons?
+- What will you want to prioritize so that your staff, your subject matter experts and your departmental leaders are working on the right things at the right time for the right reasons?

-The webinar also provides tips for tackling difficult questions on vendor assurance, audits and regulatory inspections.
+The article also provides tips for tackling some of the difficult questions on vendor assurance, audits and regulatory inspections.